 - Winning a significant victory in Delaware Chancery Court on behalf of Carlyle Group in a seminal business litigation arising out of the triggering of a material adverse effects clause in a deal negotiation in the wake of the COVID-19 pandemic.

-- Sasol Ltd., a South African energy and chemical company, and senior executives in a securities class action in the Southern District of New York relating to the construction of a multi-billion dollar chemical plant in Louisiana.
+- Representing Sasol Ltd., a South African energy and chemical company, and senior executives in a securities class action in the Southern District of New York relating to the construction of a multi-billion dollar chemical plant in Louisiana.

 Prior to joining Weil, Robert clerked for Justice Elena Kagan of the United States Supreme Court.
 He also previously served as a law clerk for Judge David Tatel of the U.S. Court of Appeals for the D.C.
 Circuit and Judge J. Paul Oetken of the U.S. District Court for the Southern District of New York.

 Robert graduated magna cum laude from Harvard Law School, where he was a member of the Harvard Law Review.
-He received his M.B.A. from Harvard Business School and his A.B. magna cum laude from Harvard College.
+He received his M.B.A. from Harvard Business School and his A.B., magna cum laude, from Harvard College.